-ELECTION OF DIRECTORS - To elect the following seven nominees to serve as Directors of Hanmi Financial Corporation for terms expiring at the 2012 Annual Meeting of Stockholders, or until their successors are elected and qualified.
-Dir rector Nominee: I Joon Ahn □ For ☐ Withhold Authority to Vote Dir rector Nominee: John A. Hall □ For ☐ Withhold Authority to Vote Dir rector Nominee: Paul Seon-Hong Kim □ For ☐ Withhold Authority to Vote Dir rector Nominee: Joon Hyung Lee □ For ☐ Withhold Authority to Vote Dir rector Nominee: Joseph K. Rho □ For ☐ Withhold Authority to Vote Dir rector Nominee: William Stolte □ For ☐ Withhold Authority to Vote Director Nominee: Ja Jay S. Yoo □ For ☐ Withhold Authority to Vote 2.
-RESOLUTION TO APPROVE THE NAMED EXECUTIVE OFFICERS' COMPENSATION.
-To consider an advisory (non-binding) proposal to approve the Named Executive Officers' compensation ("Say on Pay"). □ For Against ☐ Abstain 3.
-3. VOTE ON THE PROPOSAL ON THE FREQUENCY (EVERY 1, 2, OR 3 YEARS) OF THE FUTURE ADVISORY VOTES REGARDING NAMED EXECUTIVES' COMPENSATIONTo consider an advisory (non-binding) proposal to approve the frequency of future Say on Pay votes. ☐ One Year ☐ Two Years ☐ Three Years ☐ Abstain 4 4 AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO EFFECT A REVERSE STOCK SPLITTo approve (i) an amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split of the Common Stock by a ratio of not less than one-for-two and not more than one-for-twenty at any time prior to July 31, 2012, with the exact ratio to be set at a whole number within this range as determined by the Board of Directors in its sole discretion, and (ii) proportionately reduce the number of authorized shares of our common stock by the reverse stock split ratio determined by the Board of Directors. □ For 0.
-Against ☐ Abstain 44
+1. ELECTION OF DIRECTORS - To elect the following seven nominees to serve as Directors of Hanmi Financial Corporation for terms expiring at the 2012 Annual Meeting of Stockholders, or until their successors are elected and qualified.
+Dir ector Nominee: I Joon Ahn □ For ☐ Withhold Authority to Vote Dir ector Nominee: John A. Hall □ For ☐ Withhold Authority to Vote Dir ector Nominee: Paul Seon-Hong Kim □ For ☐ Withhold Authority to Vote Dir ector Nominee: Joon Hyung Lee □ For ☐ Withhold Authority to Vote Dir ector Nominee: Joseph K. Rho □ For ☐ Withhold Authority to Vote Dir ector Nominee: William Stolte □ For ☐ Withhold Authority to Vote Dir ector Nominee: Jay S. Yoo □ For ☐ Withhold Authority to Vote 2.
+2. RESOLUTION TO APPROVE THE NAMED EXECUTIVE OFFICERS' COMPENSATION.
+To consider an advisory (non-binding) proposal to approve the Named Executive Officers' compensation ("Say on Pay"). □ For □ Against ☐ Abstain 3.
+VOTE ON THE PROPOSAL ON THE FREQU (non-binding) proposal to approve the frequency of URE ADVISORY VOTES REGARDING NAMED EXEC CUTIVES' COMPENSATIONTo consider an advisory ☐ One Year ☐ Two Years ☐ Three Years ☐ Abstain 4 4 AMENDMENT TO THE COMPANY'S AMENDED AND RESTATED CERTIFICATE OF INCORPORATION TO EFFECT A REVERSE STOCK SPLITTo approve (i) an amendment to the Company's Amended and Restated Certificate of Incorporation to effect a reverse stock split of the Common Stock by a ratio of not less than one-for-two and not more than one-for-twenty at any time prior to July 31, 2012, with the exact ratio to be set at a whole number within this range as determined by the Board of Directors in its sole discretion, and (ii) proportionately reduce the number of authorized shares of our common stock by the reverse stock split ratio determined by the Board of Directors. □ For □ Against □ Abstain

 5. RATIFICATION OF INDEPENDENT REGISTERED PUBLIC ACCOUNTING FIRM.
 To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2011.

 □ For ☐ Against ☐ Abstain

-6. OTHER BUSINESS - To transact such other business as may properly c by or on behalf of Hanmi Financial or its Board of Directors at the Annual come before the Annual Meeting and at any adjournments or postponements there Meeting. reof.
-Management at present knows of no other business to be presented
+6. .
+OTHER BUSINESS - To transact such other business as may properly come before the Annual Meeting and at any adjournments or postponements thereof.
+Management at present knows of no other business to be presented by or on behalf of Hanmi Financial or its Board of Directors at the Annual Meeting.

-V 1 Please mark votes as in this example.
-I (We) do □ do n not □ expect to attend the Annual Meeting.
+1 Please mark votes as in this example.
+I (We) do □ de lo not expect to attend the Annual Meeting.

-Number of Persons:
+Number of Person is:

-MARK HERE FOR ADDRESS CHANGE AND NOTE BELOW: Please sig gn and date below.
+- 1 ☐ MARK HERE FOR ADDRESS CHANGE AND NOTE BELOW: Please sign and date below.

 Number of Shares:

 Please Print Name

 Please Print Name

 Dated:

 Signature of Stockholder

-Signature of Stockholder
+Signature of Stockholde r ·

 (Please date this Proxy and sign your name as it appears on your stock certificates.
 Executors, administrators, trustees, etc., should give their full duties.
 All joint owners should sign.)